OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaApplicationNetwork.rst

     .. _ocaapplicationnetwork_owner:

-    .. cpp:member:: static OcaONo Owner
+    .. cpp:member:: const OcaONo Owner

         Object number of block that contains this network.
+Readonly

         This property has id ``2.2``.